italia-opensource/awesome-italia-opensource/awesome/companies/README.md

 <img src='https://img.shields.io/badge/list-32-green'> <img src='https://img.shields.io/github/last-commit/italia-opensource/awesome-italia-opensource/main'>

-Awesome Italia Innovative Companies is a list of italian startups, scale-up and companies that innovate.
+Awesome Companies is a list of italian startups, scale-up and companies that innovate.

 The repository intends to give visibility to companies and stimulate the community to contribute to growing the ecosystem.